euphorie/osha.oira/prototype/_tool/private-security-eu/2014-01-11-all-necessary-facilities-are-available-and-well-maintained.md

 ---
-Security guards should be provided with the following facilities, if and when necessary in view of their shift and taking the specific national legal provisions into account:changing room (dressing room)break areassanitary facilities.
+Security guards should be provided with the following facilities, if and when necessary in view of their shift and taking the specific national legal provisions into account:

+  * changing room (dressing room)
+  * break areas
+  * sanitary facilities.